Raymond's Run

 "Raymond's Run" is a short story by the American author Toni Cade Bambara, published as part of her collection Gorilla, My Love in 1972.
-The story concerns a young African-American girl's experiences as a talented sprinter and her relationship with her disabled brother.
+The story concerns a young African-American girl's experiences as a talented distance runner and her relationship with her disabled brother.

 Background

 "Raymond's Run" is one of several stories in Bambara's collection Gorilla, My Love that are narrated by a young black girl named Hazel.
 Raymond is one of a small number of male characters in Gorilla, My Love.

 Plot summary

 Hazel Elizabeth Deborah Parker, known as "Squeaky", is a young African-American girl from a poor background.
 A long-distance runner and caregiver to her disabled brother Raymond, she rejects feminine gender roles, seeing social expectations of women as a pretense concealing women's true selves, and is protective of her brother and willing to fight those who mock him.
 Hazel particularly abhors another girl, Gretchen; eventually, though, after the girls race against each other, they acknowledge each other as worthwhile opponents.
 As well as recognising her own need to be true to herself, she comes to recognize Raymond's worth and potential as an individual, rather than simply as someone she must protect, after he shows himself able to keep pace with her when she runs.